 The definition of "in need of permanent supportive housing" (see below) includes verification that the applicant has a substantial disability.
-As such, verification of "in need of permanent supportive housing" will suffice as verification of disability for purposes of the LDH or designee determination of disability.
-Note that the LHA will determine eligibility for purposes of rent calculation in accordance with HUD's definition in 24 CFR Part 5
+As such, verification of "in need of permanent supportive housing" will suffice as verification of disability for purposes of the LDH or its designee determination of disability.
+Note that Louisiana Housing Authority (LHA) will determine eligibility for purposes of rent calculation in accordance with HUD's definition in 24 CFR Part 5.

-4.2.5 Extremely low income
+4.2.5 Extremely Low-income

 Households with incomes that do not exceed the greater of (1) 30% of Area Median Income (AMI) as adjusted by HUD, or (2) the federal poverty guidelines updated periodically by the U.S. Department of Health and Human Services, or if lower, 50% of AMI as adjusted by HUD.
 Updated income information is available from the U.S. Department of Housing and Urban Development at www.hud.gov.
-For purposes of applying tenant selection preferences, the LHA will apply the higher of:
+For purposes of applying tenant selection preferences, Louisiana Housing Authority (LHA) will apply the higher of:

-- The HUD published Parish Income Limit in which the family currently resides, or: - The HUD published Statewide income limits for the State of Louisiana
+- The HUD published Parish Income Limit in which the family currently resides, or - The HUD published Statewide income limits for the State of Louisiana